agilll/Plethora/module_processCorpus/README.md

-Subproject to process original corpus files downloaded from Internet and generate .t files
+Subproject to process original corpus files downloaded from Internet and generate .w files

 Depends on px_aux, px_aux_add_suffix, px_DB_Manager of the main project

-They are executed in order to finally generate .t files:
+They are executed in order to finally generate .w files:

 1 - add suffixes to identified names (input .txt, output .txt.s)
     The actual job of changing contents is done by the external processContent() function, shared with the main project

     python3 S1.py folder (calls functions in S1_AddSuffixToTexts.py)